-Extracellular matrix (ECM) is present in all organs, though harvesting that matrix may not always be feasible.
-We routinely produce ECM from small intestine, urinary bladder, liver, and heart typically from porcine sources.
-The cells of these organs are removed by either physical and/or chemical methods so that only the native ECM remains.
-This ECM can then be used as a wet hydrated form, vacuum pressed into a multilaminate form, freeze dried (lyophilized) as a sheet form, milled into a particulate form and/or digested into a gel form.
+Extracellular matrix (ECM) represents the structural and functional molecules secreted by the resident cells of every tissue in the body.
+The Badylak laboratory has extensive experience isolating and harvesting this ECM and producing usable formats for use in pre-clinical animal and bench top studies.
+We routinely produce ECM from tissue such as small intestine, urinary bladder and liver tissue, typically from porcine sources.
+The cells of these tissues are removed by physical, enzymatic, and/or chemical methods so that only the native ECM remains.
+This ECM can then be used as a wet hydrated form, multilaminate sheets, and hydrogel forms.

 |